adevur/docker-easy-samba/docs/TUTORIAL.md

     }
     ```

-5) Let's analyze what this configuration file mean:
+5) Let's analyze what this configuration file means:

     - This file is a JSON object with 4 properties: `domain`, `guest`, `users` and `shares`.